canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Apply SecurityContext to your Pods and Containers (Manual)
+Apply SecurityContext to your Pods and Containers

 **Remediation:**